-TBMA (Technical Bureau for Mechanization and Automation) was founded in 1967 under the leadership of the father of Bart Houben, the current director.
+TBMA (Technical Bureau for Mechanization and Automation) was founded in 1967 under the leadership of the father of Bart Houben, the current managing director.
 Father Houben started the company by importing the English Westinghouse Derion rotary valves and supplying pneumatic transport systems.
 In 1992, after the death of their father, the brothers Bart and Frits Houben took over the management of the company.

 Under their care, TBMA has continued to grow into today’s international player in the field of mechanization and automation of industrial processes.

 Components & systems

 We specialize in the design and supply of components and pneumatic transport systems for the processing of dry bulk goods.
 Our extensive range of high-quality equipment is suitable for handling powders and granules with proven reliability in practice in various industries.